Node SDK

 Use the SDK from your server, worker, or other trusted backend environment.
 Do not ship your Flint API key in browser or mobile client code.

-After setup, sandbox-management routes can use a normal external API key.
+After setup, sandbox-management routes accept a normal external API key.
 The main Flint client exposes those routes under flint.developer.

 What The SDK Wraps#